arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 </lia-keep>
 </div>

 As you might have suspected, the `.lower()` method made all of the letters of the phrase "Hello World!" lowercase.
-The `.lower()` method is a **string method**, or a method that must be called on a string, of which "Hello World!" is an example.
+The `.lower()` method is a **string method**, or a method that *must* be called on a string object, of which "Hello World!" is an example.
 (There is also a string method called `.upper()`, can you guess what it does?)
 The Python documentation has [more information about string methods](https://docs.python.org/2.5/lib/string-methods.html).
+Other kinds of objects in Python (like lists and dictionaries, for example, which we'll discuss later in this module) have their own associated methods.

 Let's talk more about strings and other data types next.